abdelhalimjean/Bean-and-Berry-Spring-Boot-REST-API/README.md

 #### Search MenuItems By Name

-    URL: /api/menu/search?keyword=chocolate
+    URL: /api/menu/search?keyword=chocolate&category=cake
     Method: GET
-    Description: Retrieve a list of menu items where the name or ingredients contain the value sent in the request parameter.
+    Description: Retrieve a list of menu items based on the keyword (name or ingredient) and category.

 #### Get MenuItem by ID